warlocksmurf/warlocksmurf.github.io/_posts/2024-09-02-cyberspacectf2024.md

 0000000020: 65 61 6c 6c 6c 79 5f 74 68 65 5f 66 6c 61 67 7d   eallly_the_flag}
 ```

 Searching for information about the flag image with strings and grep, part of a Powershell script can be identified.
-It seems that the encrypted data, key, and IV was stored in environment variables after encrypting the flag with AES.
+The script seem to store the encoded data, key, and IV in environment variables after encrypting the flag with AES.

 ```powershell
 $ifPath = [System.IO.Path]::Combine([System.Environment]::GetFolderPath('Desktop'), 'flag.jpg')